nativefier/nativefier/README.md

 **For Windows Users:** Take note that the application menu is automatically hidden by default, you can press `alt` on your keyboard to access it.

+**For Linux Users:** Do not put spaces if you define the app name yourself with `--name`, as this will cause problems (tested on Ubuntu 14.04) when pinning a packaged app to the launcher.

 ## Command Line Options

 ```bash